tristanic/isolde/isolde/docs/source/tutorials/alphafold/reference_model/af2_reference.rst

 Play around with the rest of the strand - a good next move might be to pull Arg375 outwards.
-When you're done, hit the red checkered flag to revert to the original bad geometry and we'll try using the register shifter instead (this widget on the Rebuild tab):
+When you're done, hit the red checkered flag to revert to the original bad geometry and we'll try using the register shifter instead (this widget on the Restraints tab):

 .. figure:: images/register_shifter.png